tyrenleong/Credit-Card-Fraud-Detection/README.md

 | Test       |   0.961695    | 0.720537 | 0.984827  | 0.767051 | 0.463332   |

 # Summary
-- Generally, Scikit-learn models **'trained much quicker and are more accurate'** than MLlib models.
+- Generally, Scikit-learn models **trained much quicker and are more accurate** than MLlib models.
 Although PySpark utilizes parallel processing, training time was still slower as it may be due to the relatively small dataset.
 This means we did not take full advantage of the benefits of PySpark.

 - In Scikit-learn, MLP is the most accurate when detecting credit card fraud, flagging less false positives and negatives while also having more confidence when classifying.